 If it’s cold outside, consider alternative sources of heat such as wood and gas.
 Remember to be aware of potential fire hazards.

 If it’s dark outside, it might be a good idea to have some working torches handy and also make sure you have the necessary batteries.

 If you have an electric garage door, you may want to open it before the power outage starts.

 If the planned power outage results in you being without power for more than 12 hours, you may be entitled to receive compensation.

-If this article did not answer your questions or our power outage map wasn’t helpful, please contact one of our 24-hour control centres.
+If this article did not answer your questions or if our power outage map wasn’t helpful, please contact one of our 24-hour control centres.
 If you are in Innlandet, call 62 12 30 00.
 If you live in Oslo or Viken, call 22 44 10 40.
-When you call, please have the original reference number you received to hand so that we can help you as quickly as possible.
+When you call, please have the original reference number you received on hand so that we can help you as quickly as possible.

 Will I be notified of planned power outages?

 We send out notifications to the mobile number listed on My Page, unless you have informed us that you want to receive such notifications on another mobile number.
 You can also send us a request containing the mobile number at which you want to receive such notifications.

 I depend on electricity because of my health.
 What should I do?

 If you are dependent on electricity due to your health or other reasons, we recommend that you purchase an emergency power generator or an alternative power source.
 You can find more information about emergency power generators on this page.